The Cincinnati Zoo is a wonderful place to visit during the colder months.

-I’m sharing reasons and incentives for you visit the zoo during the non-peak-season, mid-January through the beginning of March.
+I’m sharing reasons and incentives for you to visit the Cincinnati Zoo in the winter months during the non-peak season, mid-January through the beginning of March.

 Observe the Penguins before the Parade

 The Penguins have such unique personalities and they are so funny to watch as they interact with each other.

 We were cracking up as we observed one of the penguins trying to take a power nap on a rock before it was time to join the others in its parade debut.

 The king penguins (Stacey, Bebe, Martin Luther, Stephen, and Larry) can decide if they want to stay in their indoor habitat or join the parade.

 I dare you not to smile during the Penguin Parade because it’s almost impossible between the adorable penguins…and the adorable kids who try to mimic the king penguins’ waddles as they pass by.